kokkos/kokkos-fft/README.md

 UNOFFICIAL FFT interfaces for Kokkos C++ Performance Portability Programming EcoSystem

-KokkosFFT implements local interfaces Kokkos and de facto standard FFT libraries, including fftw, cufft and hipfft.
+KokkosFFT implements local interfaces Kokkos and de facto standard FFT libraries, including [fftw](http://www.fftw.org), [cufft](https://developer.nvidia.com/cufft) and [hipfft](https://github.com/ROCm/hipFFT).
 "Local" means not using MPI, or running within a single MPI process without knowing about MPI.
-We are inclined to implement the [numpy.fft](https://numpy.org/doc/stable/reference/routines.fft.html) interfaces based on [Kokkos](https://github.com/kokkos/kokkos).
+We are inclined to implement the [numpy.fft](https://numpy.org/doc/stable/reference/routines.fft.html)-like interfaces adapted for [Kokkos](https://github.com/kokkos/kokkos).
 A key concept is that "As easy as numpy, as fast as vendor libraries".
-Accordingly, our APIs follow the APIs by [numpy.fft](https://numpy.org/doc/stable/reference/routines.fft.html) with minor differences.
-If something is wrong with runtime values, it will raise runtime errors.
+Accordingly, our API follows the API by [numpy.fft](https://numpy.org/doc/stable/reference/routines.fft.html) with minor differences.
+If something is wrong with runtime values (say ```View``` extents), it will raise runtime errors (C++ exceptions or assertions).
 Here is the example for 1D real to complex transform with ```rfft``` in python and KokkosFFT.
 ```python3
 import numpy as np
 x = np.random.rand(4)